Fisher Matrix Preloaded -- Fisher4Cast: Forecasting and the Fisher Matrix

 Finally we note that in addition to the Fisher Matrix, one can include the non-Gaussian terms in the expansion of the log likelihood (Eq.~(\ref{expansion})).
 Study of these {\em flex} corrections is left to future work.
-Their inclusion in \name{}~is currently implemented and will become public with the next version of \name{}, providing a test of the Fisher Matrix approximation.